AOL Shield Pro FAQs

 Patented technology to help prevent identity and data theft by identifying whenever a user navigates to a scam phishing site.
 It blocks the phishing site from loading.

-Once a phishing website has been confirmed, it is added to a blacklist that is maintained and made available for public use.
+Once a phishing website has been confirmed, it is added to a blocklist that is maintained and made available for public use.

 Advanced Security Protection